 Can I use a regular mouthguard if I have braces?

 Most brands that make athletic mouthguards also offer products specifically designed for players with braces, or state on the packaging that their standard mouthguard product is safe to use if you have braces.
 In general, mouthguards that are made specifically for athletes with braces are a little wider and more bulky to accommodate their orthodontic equipment.
 Single and double moldable mouthguards that are safe for braces should be available at your local sporting goods store.
 If for some reason you can’t find them in store, there are plenty of options available online.

 We hope we were able to answer your questions and will help you make an educated choice for your child that you can feel good about!
 Don’t forget to consult with your child’s orthodontist once you know the regulations of the sport or activity, as every situation is a little different.
-If you have any more questions or would like to schedule a consultation, contact our office today!
+If you have any more questions or would like to schedule a consultation with our Roswell orthodontist or contact our office today!